 - Clinical coordinators who help patients understand healthcare and provide guidance to the most appropriate clinical and social services for them

-- Specialized nurse care coordination for patients with a chronic disease, recent emergency department visit, or discharge from a hospital or skilled nursing facility
+- Specialized nurse care manager for patients with a chronic disease, recent emergency department visit, or discharge from a hospital or skilled nursing facility

 - Data surveillance and analytics.
 This infrastructure is imperative in tracking quality measures and metrics not only required by Medicare but also health insurance providers